ProfHasenbein/MinesweeperProcessing/README.md

 - if a flag is placed incorrectly, you loose
 - if a flag is placed correctly, tiles get revealed

-I personally prefer this rule change (and I am to lazy), therefore the rules remain unchanged
+I personally prefer this rule change (and I am lazy), therefore the rules remain unchanged

 **Controls**